da0shi/behaviors/README.md

-behaviors
+behaviours
 =========

-Repository of histories which are use to check behaviors of programming languages.
+Repository of histories which are use to check behaviours of programming languages.